manoj010/BudgetBuddy-Backend/README.md

 - [License](#license)

 ## Introduction
-BudgetBuddy-Backend(API)
+BudgetBuddy-Backend
-API for a Budget Buddy (A financial tracking and Management Application)
+This repository contains the backend(API's) code for Budget Buddy, a financial tracking and management application.

 ## Installation